-- 5.1.
-This HRA 'subjected the Malton and Norton-upon-Derwent Town Councils' Neighbourhood Development Plan to an appropriate assessment according to the statutory procedures laid out in the Habitats Regulations 2017 as amended, and the methodology laid out in the Habitats Regulations Assessment Handbook.
-It ascertained that: - 5.2.
-Policy RC1: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
-There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.3.
-Policy RC2: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
-There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.4.
-Policy CF1: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
-There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.5.
-Policy N1: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
-There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.6.
-Adverse effects were ruled out alone for all policies.
-There were no residual effects and, therefore, no need for an in-combination assessment.
-There is no need for any further scrutiny of the Plan under the Habitats Regulations. - 5.7.
-The decision to adopt this HRA or otherwise now lies with the competent authority, Ryedale District Council.
+- 5.1 This HRA 'subjected the Malton and Norton-upon-Derwent Town Councils' Neighbourhood Plan to an appropriate assessment according to the statutory procedures laid out in the Habitats Regulations 2017 as amended, and the methodology laid out in the Habitats Regulations Assessment Handbook.
+It ascertained that: - 5.2 Policy RC1: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
+There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.3 Policy RC2: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
+There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.4 Policy CF1: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
+There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.5 Policy N1: adverse effects on the integrity of the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt.
+There would be no need for mitigation, no residual effects and, therefore, no need for an in-combination assessment. - 5.6 Likely significant effects were ruled out alone for all other policies.
+There were no residual effects and, therefore, no need for an appropriate assessment alone or in-combination.
+There is, therefore, no need for any further scrutiny of the Plan under the Habitats Regulations. - 5.7 The decision to adopt this HRA or otherwise now lies with the competent authority, North Yorkshire District Council.

-Bernard Fleming CEcol MCIEEM Director, Fleming Ecology Ltd October 2021
+Bernard Fleming CEcol MCIEEM

+Director, Fleming Ecology Ltd

+June 2023